ChrisDeFreitas/ElasticStack/README.md

 This is a work in progress and another of my archives of generally useful information that I don't want to lose.
 Feel free to use for your own purposes.

+## Denoument
+At this point the installation and operation of the components documented here are flawless.
+These notes cover those aspects of Elastic Stack.

+I'm having problems using Kibana and understanding what its' data is saying.
+This is the only fault I found so far, but it applies to all the shipped Dashboards.
+If I can't understand what the dashboards are supposed to be telling me, I don't know if I can trust the data without extensive testing!
+In a professional setting where you're paid to use the tool that's fine--you do the analysis as quick as you can because the effort will be paid back over time.
+But in this situation its a lot of time and effort that can be applied to another tool (like Zabbix).

+	To be precise about the nature of the problem, the "[Metricbeat System] Host overview ECS" Dashboard provides socket data for the estack host for the last 3 days:
+				Inbound Traffic 12.4KB/s
+				Total Transferred 1.9GB

+	Where are the numbers coming from?
+How are they calculated?
+Is it safe to assume it is the median average for three days?

+	When you edit the Visualization the "Aggregation-based visualization/Metric" editor is presented.
+But it is not documented online and is not "intuitive".
+And it clearly needs some explanation because (looking at the editor) these two numbers are calculated in an extremely complex manner.

+  The online documentation is fine until you ask yourself: what does this really mean, and do these visualizations meet my monitoring needs?
+At this point I can't trust the visualizations, and there is a lot that is irrelevant to my needs.
+And my efforts to create custom visualizations have failed spectacurly with truly unsettling results.

+  But, because the entire system has worked so well to this point, I think its worthwhile digging into the  dev notes/code (wherever they are).
+I still have hopes of having a set of general purpose data collection and querying tools at the ready--it may involvle chucking the Kibana interface and querying ElasticSearch directly with simple scripts (for my needs the fancy visualizations are overkill, distracting and resource hogs).

 ## Sections
 -- Refereneces
 -- Overview